-HMRC reserve the right to refuse to allow charges to be deferred if your guarantee level is exceeded.
+HMRC reserves the right to refuse to allow charges to be deferred if your guarantee level is exceeded.

-HMRC reserve the right to suspend and revoke a duty deferment facility if the guarantee level is persistently exceeded.
+HMRC reserves the right to suspend and revoke a duty deferment facility if the guarantee level is persistently exceeded.
 You will be given prior written notification of such action.

-HMRC reserve the right to suspend and revoke a duty deferment facility if the guarantee is cancelled, or withdrawn, without a suitable replacement being provided.
+HMRC reserves the right to suspend and revoke a duty deferment facility if the guarantee is cancelled, or withdrawn, without a suitable replacement being provided.